marijnh/Eloquent-JavaScript/21_skillsharing.md

 {{index "localStorage object"}}

-We'll store the user's name in `localStorage`, so that it can be restored when the page is loaded.
+We'll store the user's name in `localStorage` so that it can be restored when the page is loaded.

 {{index "fetch function", "status property"}}